-No operational impacts to bus systems are anticipated since the onshore export and interconnection cables within the roadway will be located entirely underground.
-As described in Section E-6.3.2.1, the onshore export and interconnection cables should not require regular maintenance, but occasional repair activities may be required should there be a fault or damage caused by a third party.
-In the event excavation and repair or replacement of the onshore export and interconnection cables is needed, minor temporary impacts to roadways, similar to those described during construction could occur.
-The Applicant will abide by the terms of agreements with the Town of Hempstead, City of Long Beach, Village of Island Park, and/or Nassau County, according to the appropriate jurisdiction, for the completion of maintenance activities.
+No operational impacts to bus systems are anticipated since the onshore export cables, interconnection cables, and loop-in / loop-out lines within roadways will be located entirely underground.
+As described in Section E-6.3.2.1, the onshore export cables, interconnection cables, and loop-in / loop-out lines should not require regular maintenance, but occasional repair activities may be required should there be a fault or damage caused by a third party.
+In the event excavation and repair or replacement is needed, minor temporary impacts to roadways, similar to those described during construction could occur.
+For the facilities that will be owned and operated by the Applicant, the Applicant will abide by the terms of agreements with the Town of Hempstead, City of Long Beach, Village of Island Park, and/or Nassau County, according to the appropriate jurisdiction, for the completion of maintenance activities.